When you can appeal

 You must have parental responsibility for the child, or be their foster parent or carer.
 They must be at least school age and under 20 years old.

-You can appeal if you don’t agree with the SEN statement your local authority has made, or if they:
+You can appeal if you do not agree with the SEN statement your local authority has made, or if they:

 - refuse to reassess your child’s needs